Human, Social and Political Sciences

 We do not expect students to be interested in all the subjects on offer in the degree.
 Neither do we expect you to know exactly what you wish to do when you apply.
 It is more important that you show an intellectual curiosity and a passion for understanding the world in which we live as human beings than that you have any particular set of subject interests.

-All applicants are required to send in a marked school essay or significant piece of writing.
+All applicants are required to send in two marked school essays in English.

 HSPS at Clare